pivotal-cf/docs-gitlab/dependencies.html.md

 You may wish to use an external NFS server instead of the built in product.
 This may be because you have an external solution which is Highly Available or wish to use a hardware product instead of software.

-The required fields to be populated are:
+The required fields to be populated are the following:

 * Hostname - can be an IP address or hostname
-* Remote path - if not specified it defaults to the root path on the share
+* Remote path - if not specified, defaults to the root path on the share

 ![Image of OpsManager NFS Configuration](nfs.jpeg)